Chart Color Schemes

 Frankston South has a typical household mix, with a fairly typical median household size

-Family households compose 75.5% of all households, including 37.0% couples with children, 27.4% couples without children, and 10.6% single parent families.
-Non-family households constitute the remaining 24.5%, with lone person households at 22.9% and group households comprising 1.6%.
-The median household size is 2.6 people, aligning with Greater Melbourne's average.
+Family households constitute 75.5% of all households, including 37.0% couples with children, 27.4% couples without children, and 10.6% single parent families.
+Non-family households comprise the remaining 24.5%, with lone person households at 22.9% and group households making up 1.6%.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households